studentdotjs/javascriptAlgorithms/README.md

 1. Numeric Seesaw.
 1. Words that Start with a Vowel.
 1. N-Sized Parts.
+1. Change Every Letter to the Next Letter.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)